Marina Abramović & The Institute

 Photographer Cass Bird street-casts the real people for her shoots.
 Each brings his or her own unique energy to the shoot and then Cass orchestrates it all like a conductor of beautiful chaos, which makes my job easy.
 Shot in Santa Monica, Malibu, & San Pedro, California.

-Director / Cinematographer: Ian McAlpin
+Cinematographer: Ian McAlpin

 Client: Levi's Europe